What is ITAR?

 Assess Your Readiness →Foreign Person Access and Deemed Export

-ITAR treats sharing USML technical data with a foreign national in the U.S. the same as exporting it—it's called a "deemed export."
-This catches many companies off guard.
+Here's where people get into trouble: ITAR says sharing USML data with a foreign national inside the U.S. counts as an export.
+Literally.
+It's called a "deemed export," and it catches companies all the time.

 Deemed export examples that require a license: